lucamuscat/dissertation/write_up/lit_review.md

 Performance of each queue mentioned in the paper was collected using the following methodology:
 + `enqueue-dequeue` pairs: Starting with an empty queue, each thread iteratively performs an enqueue followed by a dequeue.
 + `50% enqueues`: The queue is intialized with 1000 elements, each thread does a 'coin toss' to decide

+# Intel Volume 3A Chapter 8.2
+Modern Intel processors use "Processor-Ordered-Memory-Ordering" memory model, providing guarantees such as total ordering of locked operations.